Sumitjha480/Air-Canvas/Readme.md

 5. Detect the landmarks, find the forefinger coordinates and keep storing them in the array for successive frames .(Arrays for drawing points on canvas)

-Finally draw the points stored in array on the frames and canvas .
+6. Finally draw the points stored in array on the frames and canvas.

-Requirements: python3 , numpy , opencv, mediapipe installed on your system.
+Requirements: python3 , numpy , opencv, mediapipe

 ## Screenshot